TTM Technologies (NASDAQ:TTMI) Releases Q3 2021 Earnings Guidance

 TTM Technologies (NASDAQ:TTMI) updated its third quarter 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $0.310-$0.370 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.340.
+The company provided earnings per share (EPS) guidance of $0.310-$0.370 for the period, compared to the Thomson Reuters consensus estimate of $0.340.
 The company issued revenue guidance of $530 million-$570 million, compared to the consensus revenue estimate of $560.20 million.

-TTM Technologies (NASDAQ:TTMI) last posted its quarterly earnings results on Wednesday, July 28th.
-The technology company reported $0.36 EPS for the quarter, beating the consensus estimate of $0.17 by $0.19.
-TTM Technologies had a return on equity of 0.18% and a net margin of 1.06%.
-On average, equities analysts predict that TTM Technologies will post 0.65 EPS for the current year.
+A number of equities analysts have issued reports on the company.
+Zacks Investment Research upgraded TTM Technologies from a sell rating to a hold rating in a report on Tuesday, June 29th.
+B. Riley reaffirmed a buy rating on shares of TTM Technologies in a research report on Tuesday, July 20th.
+Finally, Needham & Company LLC raised their price target on TTM Technologies from $17.00 to $18.00 and gave the stock a buy rating in a research report on Thursday, July 29th.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+The company has an average rating of Buy and an average price target of $16.54.

-In other TTM Technologies news, insider Tai Keung Chung sold 6,493 shares of the firm’s stock in a transaction on Friday, May 21st.
-The shares were sold at an average price of $15.10, for a total transaction of $98,044.30.
-Following the completion of the transaction, the insider now directly owns 44,254 shares of the company’s stock, valued at approximately $668,235.40.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, VP Tony Sanchez sold 2,895 shares of the company’s stock in a transaction dated Monday, June 21st.
-The shares were sold at an average price of $14.46, for a total transaction of $41,861.70.
-Following the completion of the sale, the vice president now owns 20,017 shares in the company, valued at approximately $289,445.82.
+In other news, VP Tony Sanchez sold 2,895 shares of the company’s stock in a transaction on Monday, June 21st.
+The stock was sold at an average price of $14.46, for a total transaction of $41,861.70.
+Following the completion of the sale, the vice president now directly owns 20,017 shares in the company, valued at approximately $289,445.82.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, insider Tai Keung Chung sold 6,493 shares of the company’s stock in a transaction on Friday, May 21st.
+The shares were sold at an average price of $15.10, for a total value of $98,044.30.
+Following the sale, the insider now owns 44,254 shares of the company’s stock, valued at $668,235.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 27,577 shares of company stock valued at $403,136.
+Insiders sold a total of 45,439 shares of company stock valued at $654,811 over the last 90 days.
 0.96% of the stock is currently owned by corporate insiders.

 TTM Technologies, Inc, together with its subsidiaries, manufactures and sells printed circuit boards (PCBs) worldwide.
 It operates PCB and RF&S Components segments.
 The company offers a range of PCB products, radio-frequency (RF) components, conventional PCBs, RF and microwave circuits, high density interconnect PCBs, substrate-like PCBs, flexible PCBs, rigid-flex PCBs, custom assemblies and system integration products, IC substrates, passive RF components, advanced ceramic RF components, multi-chip modules, and beamforming and switching networks.